-Adults sexually abused as children have poorer mental health than other adults.
-They are more likely to have a history of eating disorders, depression, substance abuse, and suicide attempts.
-Sexual abuse is also associated with financial problems in adulthood, and a decreased likelihood to graduate from high school or undertake further education (Silverman, Reinherz et al. 1996).
+Adults sexually abused as children often experience poorer mental and physical health than other adults (Draper et al., 2007).
+They are more likely to have a history of eating disorders, anxiety, depression and other mental health issues, substance abuse, self-harm and suicide attempts.
+Sexual abuse is also associated with difficulties in interpersonal relationships, self-esteem, completing an education and maintaining employment.

 Organised sexual abuse

 Organised sexual abuse refers to the range of circumstances in which multiple children are subject to sexual abuse by multiple perpetrators.
-In these circumstances, children are subject to a range of serious harms that can include child prostitution, the manufacture of child pornography, and bizarre and sadistic sexual practices, including ritualistic abuse and torture.
+In these circumstances, children are subject to a range of serious harms that can include child prostitution, the manufacture of child pornography, and bizarre and sadistic sexual practices, including ritualistic abuse and torture (Salter M., 2012).